webforj/webforj-documentation/docs/getting-started/tutorial/validating-and-binding.md

 - **Add Mode**: If no `id` is provided, the form is in add mode.
 The validated data is written to the `Customer` model and added to the repository via `Service.getCurrent().addCustomer(customer)`.
 - **Edit Mode**: If an `id` is present, the method retrieves the corresponding customer data, updates it with validated inputs, and commits the changes to the repository.

+Calling `context.write(customer)` will return an instance of a `ValidationResult`.
+This class indicates whether or not the validation was successful, and stores any messages associated with this result.

-Using `context.write(customer)` ensures that all changes are validated and automatically applied to the model before being processed.
+In this code we check to see if this result was valid before adding a customer.
+This ensures that all changes are validated and automatically applied to the model before being processed.

 ```java title="FormView.java"
 private void submitCustomer() {